Journal Founder and Managing Editor

 Journal Founder and Editor-in-chief

 Seretha D. Williams, Ph.D. is an interim department chair and a professor of English and Women’s and Gender Studies at Augusta University.
 She earned a M.A. and Ph.D. in Comparative Literature from the University of Georgia and a Masters in Library Information Science from Valdosta State University.
 Her research areas are in Africana Studies, women’s literature, the Black Chicago Renaissance, the Black Arts Movement, and Digital Humanities.
 She focuses on the work of Margaret Walker (Alexander) and is completing a project on Walker’s unpublished novel.
 Dr. Williams is co-editor of the collection Afterimages of Slavery: Essays on Appearances in Recent American Films, Literature, Television and Other Media.
 She is a Cohort I Extending the Reach Scholar for the Black Book Interactive Project at The University of Kansas.

-Want to join the editorial staff of Third Stone?
+Want to join the editorial staff or advisory board of Third Stone?

 CALL FOR APPLICATIONS